danikiyasseh/RTLP/README.md

 ### Download

-The PTB-XL can be downloaded from the following link:
+The PTB-XL dataset can be downloaded from the following link:

 1) [PTB-XL](https://physionet.org/content/ptb-xl/1.0.1/)